nnbaocuong99/k8s-cluster/README.md

     <br>
 </div>

 - Click on `Create` and if you see the result like this.
-Congrats!
+Congrats! this your app and what it gonna do details in the second pic.

 <div align="center">
     <img src="https://user-images.githubusercontent.com/100349044/225292869-a7a4f0ed-dff6-49b5-92bd-cf6ab9481075.png" alt="uvu" width="800">